-We are pleased to report that, during 2013, steady progress has been made on a resolution to the dispute between the operator, Korean National Oil Corporation (KNOC), on the one side, and the Federal Government of Nigeria and Owel Petroleum Services Nigeria Limited ('Owel'), on the other.
+During 2014, further progress has been made on a resolution to the dispute between the operator, Korean National Oil Corporation (KNOC), on the one side, and the Federal Government of Nigeria and Owel Petroleum Services Nigeria Limited ('Owel'), on the other.

-The dispute arose in January 2009 when the allocation of OPL 321 and OPL 323 to KNOC, was voided by the government.
+The dispute arose in January 2009 when the allocation of OPL 321 and OPL 323 to KNOC was voided by the government.
 KNOC responded with a lawsuit for a Judiciary Review and, in August 2009, the Federal High Court gave judgment in KNOC's favour.
 Subsequent appeals by the government and Owel were held pending during 2010 and 2011 while a resolution was sought.

-In 2012, Owel returned to the courts to pursue its case and, in April, the Court of Appeal gave judgment.
-The appeal succeeded in part but the Court of Appeal did rule that the High Court had no jurisdiction to entertain KNOC's original action for a Judiciary Review because, in ordering the voiding of the award of the blocks to KNOC, the President of Nigeria was acting in an executive capacity not a judicial one.
+In 2012, Owel returned to the courts and, in April, the Court of Appeal gave judgment.
+It ruled that the High Court had no jurisdiction to entertain KNOC's original action for a Judiciary Review because, in ordering the voiding of the award of the blocks to KNOC, the President of Nigeria was acting in an executive capacity not a judicial one.
 The Court of Appeal therefore set aside the High Court judgment of August 2009 and struck out the KNOC petition for a Judiciary Review.
 Nevertheless, the case went to the Supreme Court because Owel petitioned for the status of the Production Sharing Contract (PSC) to be clarified.

-During 2013, KNOC engaged an American legal firm, Covington & Burling, to help them reach a settlement with Owel, Equator, NJ Exploration Limited (NJ), Tulip Energy Resources Nigeria Limited (Tulip) and, ultimately, the Federal Government.
-In the second half of the year, a number of meetings were held among KNOC, Owel (also representing ONGC) and Equator and, despite the difficulties, steady progress was made on new participating interest splits and the treatment of back costs.
-In Abuja on Friday 8 February 2014, ONGC, having completed a technical and commercial re-evaluation of the blocks, and NJ Exploration Limited joined the settlement negotiations.
-All parties stated their determination to reach a settlement in the belief that this will be welcomed and endorsed by the government.
+During 2013, KNOC engaged Covington & Burling to help them reach a settlement with Owel, Equator, NJ Exploration Limited (NJ), Tulip Energy Resources Nigeria Limited (Tulip) and, ultimately, the Federal Government.
+In the second half of 2013, a number of meetings among KNOC, Owel (also representing ONGC) and Equator saw steady progress on new participating interest splits and the treatment of back costs.